Available Methods

 (fusion_place >= 10.0)

 Returns the maximum value of document cells within the cell range.
-Numerical values are assessed as debit+, increase+.
-If non-numerical values are present or if the range contains error values such as #VALUE!, #N/A, those values are skipped.
+Numeric values are judged as Debit+ and Increase+.
+If there are non-numeric values in the range, or if the range contains error values such as #VALUE!, #N/A, etc., those values are skipped.

 min